Score and Verify Your OASIS+ Projects

 1. Define Project Eligibility

-Use the My Company template to ensure assets meet scale and relevance standards.
+Use the My Company template to ensure projects meet scale and relevance standards.
 Ensure your project was active in the last 5 years.

 1. Create Project: In My Company, define your project's Contract Type.